Stochastic billiards with Markovian reflections in generalized parabolic domains: Stochastic billiards

 \begin{proposition} Suppose that~\eqref{ass:ellipticity}--\eqref{ass:billiards-invariant} hold.
 Then $\zeta$ is transient if $\bar \rho_1 >0$ and recurrent if $\bar \rho_1 < 0$. \end{proposition}

-As we shall explain when we make the connection to the half-strips model, the critical (Lamperti) case corresponds to~$\bar \rho_1 = 0$; this case occurs if, for example, $\pib$ is symmetric about~$0$.
-As in the half-strip model, the case where $\rho_1 (\alpha) =0$ for all $\alpha$ is simpler.
+As we shall explain when we make the connection to the half-strip model, the critical (Lamperti) regime corresponds to~$\bar \rho_1 = 0$; this case occurs if, for example, $\pib$ is symmetric about~$0$.
+As in the half-strip model, the case where $\rho_1 (\alpha) =0$ for all $\alpha$ is simpler, and corresponds to the \emph{strict} Lamperti regime in the terminology of Section~\ref{sec:strips-results}.
 Here the key quantity determining the classification is